rileywheadon/personal-website/blog/templates/cv/post.md

+## LinkedIn

+My LinkedIn can be found [here](www.linkedin.com/in/riley-wheadon-91b639354), but this page is more comprehensive and recent.

 ## Education

 **University of British Columbia** - *B.Sc.
 Mathematics, Minor in Statistics* \
-September 2022 - April 2026
+September 2022 - April 2027

-- Cumulative Average: 94.1% (A+)
+- Cumulative Average: 94.4%
 - Selected Courses:
+	- CPSC 221 - Data Structures & Algorithms (A+)
+	- MATH 223 - Honours Linear Algebra (A+)
 	- MATH 302 - Probability (A+)
-	- MATH 223 - Linear Algebra (A+)
-	- CPSC 221 - Data Structures & Algorithms (A+)
-	- MATH 226 - Multivariate Calculus (A)
-	- MATH 227 - Vector Calculus (A+)
-	- MATH 215 - Ordinary Differential Equations (A+)
+    - MATH 303 - Stochastic Processes (A+)
 	- MATH 316 - Partial Differential Equations (A+)
-- Ongoing Courses:
-	- MATH 303 - Stochastic Processes
-	- STAT 305 - Statistical Inference
+	- STAT 305 - Statistical Inference (A+)

 **Westmount Charter School** - *High School Diploma* \
 September 2019 - June 2022